Your Guide to Takeout and Delivery Deals during the Coronavirus Shutdown

 The Salty Pig

-Satisfy your cravings for chef Michael Bergin’s perfectly charred and chewy pizzas like the Salty Pig, topped with charcuterie, mustard cream, arugula, and beer-caramel sauce, without leaving home.
-This South End spot is delivering via Caviar and Doordash for the first time.
-The menu also features a couple pasta dishes and a salad.
-Orders can also be picked up in-person.
+Satisfy your cravings for this South End spot’s perfectly charred and chewy pizzas, like the namesake Salty Pig, topped with charcuterie, mustard cream, arugula, and beer-caramel sauce, without leaving home.
+Pick up in person to also purchase beer and wine to-go, or get delivery food via Caviar and Doordash.
+The menu also features a couple pasta dishes and a salad, as well as make-your-own pizza kits.

 130 Dartmouth St., South End, Boston, 617-536-6200, thesaltypig.com.

-This new Kendall Square cafe and rotisserie is coming up with online ordering options on the fly.
-That includes a limited selection of sandwiches for breakfast, lunch, or dinner; whole- and half-chicken options from the rotisserie grill; snap pea salad; and more.
-Shy Bird also delivers via Caviar, and is offering a 20 percent discount code.
-While you’re checking out the code on Instagram, you can also DM the restaurant to get the good word on off-menu specials.
+This new Kendall Square café and rotisserie is coming up with online ordering options on the fly.
+Along with a stocked “general store,” takeout items include a selection of sandwiches for breakfast, lunch, or dinner; whole- and half-chickens from the rotisserie grill; snap pea salad; and more.
+Shy Bird also delivers for free locally, as well as via Caviar.

 1 Broadway, Cambridge, 617-714-4200, shybird.com.

 In addition to comfort food available nightly—like biscuits and butter, a flat patty burger, Ritz chicken, and mac and cheese—chef Sarah Wade is offering half-priced “sexy snacks” weekdays from 3-6 p.m. (think: $4 deviled eggs, $3 everything bagel popcorn).
 Call or order online for pickup in the Leather District, or find Stillwater on several delivery apps.

 Rina’s Pizzeria and Strega North End